Raiffeisen-DGTL/ViennaNET/ViennaNET.Orm.DB2/Readme.md

-# Build to create a connection to the DB2 database through NHibernate
+# Assembly to create a connection to the DB2 database through NHibernate

 ### Key Entities